tamedu/csa-on-blockchain/README.md

 The reason behind should be local consumers have other choices or (far away) city consumers need the foods the most ...

 AFTD is just one example, I would like to find effecient ways to define and estimate below metrics that I assumed they are essential to maintain a healthy CSA.
-I divided metrics into four categories.

-#### 1. Consumer-Produce Bonding
+#### Consumer-Produce Bonding
 ##### Consumer-Produce Relationship Quality (CPRQ) Metric
 [TODO] Think/find a way to estimate CPRQ
 ##### Consumer-Produce Collaboration Effort (CPCE) Metric